List of towns in New York

 This is a list of towns in New York.
-As of the 2020 United States population census, the 62 counties of the State of New York are subdivided into 933 towns and 61 cities.
+As of the 2020 United States population census, the 62 counties of the State of New York are subdivided into 933 towns, 62 cities, 10 Native American reservations and one Unorganized Territory.
+Towns in New York are considered a third-level administrative division and a minor civil division by the US Census Bureau, in contrast to cities and villages, which are fourth-level divisions.

+Coterminous and Consolidated Town-Villages

+Six towns are Coterminous town-villages, towns that are coterminous with one village.